 - Top 36 Easy-Cooking Asian Side Dishes You Can’t Miss In 2022

 - What To Serve With Pulled Pork: 30+ Great Side Dishes

 In case you need someone to show you how to make an original Louisiana jambalaya, simply watch this great video and see every step:

 Technically, Jambalaya already has everything that is needed in a full meal as you have meat and seafood, vegetables, but also rice to make you full.
 Hence, you can even eat it on its own, and there is no need to serve it aside.

-However, pairing it with other food gives an even greater variety of taste.
+However, pairing this food with “J” as the starter letter with other food gives an even greater variety of tastes.
 Also, some people may find it very intense and hot and appreciate interrupting that sensation with a different taste.

 Here are the 12 best ideas:

 In Louisiana, corn is a popular starving, so don’t be surprised to see some corn here.
 In the Southwest, people love cornbread as its slightly sweet dough can interrupt the somehow spicy or hot flavors.
 Cornbread comes in different types, allowing you to choose one to your likings.